imdbnator/api/README.md

 > Dumping in progress.
 Go to http://localhost:9200/_cat/indices?v to check if data is fully dumped.

-If you visit [`http://localhost:9200/_cat/indices?v`](http://localhost:9200/_cat/indices?v) you should see indices `imdb` and `tmdb` with the number of docs currently indexed.
+If you visit [`http://localhost:9200/_cat/indices?v`](http://localhost:9200/_cat/indices?v) you should see indices `IMDb` and `TMDb` with the number of docs currently indexed.
 Depending on your system resources, it might take around 10 minutes or less to index the entire dump.
 If you notice that the number of docs arn't changing anymore, then it indicates that the data has been dumpped.
 As of this writing, you should close to `~300K` docs in `imdb` index and `~250K` docs in the `tmdb` index.

 You can then press `Ctrl+C` and exit.